mr-mocap/MathLib/README.md

 The project contains some unit testing for verifying that I did indeed implement things correctly.
 I didn't go for a full unit testing approch.
 Rather I just wanted to touch the basics to make sure that it works in a few specific cases.

+## Ideas
+- Conversions
+-- Make a Vector3D from a Vector2D with z = 0

+- Classes
+-- Point2D & Point3D to mirror the Vector couterparts?
+Would this be too many classes with unexpected interactions?
+-- Plane
+-- Ray
+-- Sphere

+- Functions
+-- cross product
+-- Flesh out Quaternion
+--- pitch, roll, yaw
+--- Euler angles